-What do you need to set up a kiosk apart from the space itself?
-You need products, of course, and someone to man the kiosk if you’re not going to do it.
+What do you need to set up a Retail kiosk apart from the space itself?
+You need products, of course, and someone to manage the kiosk if you’re not going to do it.
 Here are a few things to think about:

 - How much inventory you need to have at the kiosk location

-- How you want to design your kiosk.
-Paying attention to the aesthetics can take you a long way.
+- How you want to design your retail kiosk.
+Paying attention to aesthetics can take you a long way.
 Accent lighting, graffiti, and even a quirky signboard are great ideas

 - What methods of advertising you’re aiming for.
 Pamphlets distributed to visitors at the mall can work well